 Installation

-uv pip install deepagents-cli
+uv tool install deepagents-cli

 Quick Start